Vince Grella

-Vincenzo "Vince" Grella (born 5 October 1979) is an Australian former footballer who played as a midfielder.
+Vincenzo Grella (born 5 October 1979) is an Australian former footballer who played as a midfielder.
 Born in Dandenong to Italian immigrants, Antonio and Maria, Grella began his senior career in Australia before moving to Italy, where he spent over ten years, playing for Empoli, Ternana, Parma and Torino.
 He moved to Blackburn Rovers of the Premier League in 2008 where he spent four seasons, before returning to Australia in 2012 to play for Melbourne Heart.

 He retired from professional football in January 2013, after a long-standing struggle with injuries.
 Grella represented the Australian national team on 46 occasions, and played at the 2006 and 2010 World Cups.
 His 2010 FIFA World Cup profile describes him as a possessing the "ability to mop up loose balls and halt opposition counter-attacks."

 Club career

 Italy

 He had a ten-year stint in Italy's professional leagues after beginning his career in the NSL.
 He has been a regular for Australia since 2003, playing in his customary defensive midfield position, and was involved in both the 2006 World Cup and the 2007 Asian Cup.

 Grella's friendship with Australian teammate Mark Bresciano is well known.
 Grella has described Bresciano as "even more than a brother"; they played together at the AIS, Carlton and Empoli, and were reunited in 2004 when Grella joined Parma, before Bresciano moved on to Palermo in 2006.
 Aged 19, Grella made his debut in Serie A with Empoli, in a match against Juventus at the Stadio Delle Alpi, where his first job was to mark Zinedine Zidane.
-(Empoli held Juventus to a 0–0 draw).
+(Empoli held Juventus to a 0–0 draw.)
 Grella built up his reputation in Italy during his time with Empoli, to overcome initial doubts about his suitability to Serie A and earn the respect of the Italian media, coaches and fellow players.
 Grella was widely linked with a move to A.C.
 Milan in 2003, although the proposed transfer never eventuated, and he moved to Parma a year later.
 While at Parma, both Grella and Bresciano were excused from the 2005 Confederations Cup by the then-Australian manager Frank Farina to allow the pair to take part in a relegation playoff between Parma and Bologna–which Parma won, to avoid relegation.